IamAbii/DEVOPS_Complete/README.md

 # Application

-This is a two-tier application.
+This is a two-tier application proprietary by Abhilash Hasankar.

 ## Getting Started